 Arson is codified under Florida Statute 806.01.
 The crime is committed when a person willfully and unlawfully, or while in the commission of any felony, by fire or explosion, damages or causes to be damaged a dwelling, regardless of whether it’s occupied or its contents, any structure, or contents within, where persons are normally present, such as: jails, prisons, or detention centers; hospitals, nursing homes, or other health care facilities; department stores, office buildings, business establishments, churches, or educational institutions during normal hours of occupancy; or other similar structures, and any other structure that the person knew or had reasonable grounds to believe was occupied by someone.

 A charge of this nature is one of those crimes that law enforcement and the State Attorney’s Office take a personal interest in prosecuting.
 Due to the very serious nature of the offense you will be up against the best of the best each agency has to offer, in addition to numerous fire and damage experts all looking to prove their case.
 Each Tampa criminal attorney in our firm knows the tricks of their trade and how to combat their accusations.
 Our Tampa arson attorneys understand that despite all the whistles and bells, shows of force and intimidation, if the State can’t positively identify who committed the crime they can’t earn a conviction against our client.
 We know that for each opinion the State’s expert is willing to give, there is another expert out there that can discredit the State’s assertion.
 At the end of the day, we have in the past and will continue to meet force with force in our pursuit to defend you against serious criminal allegations.
 If you find yourself subject to an arson investigation or charged with with the same, don’t delay, call our office immediately.
-We’re available to take your call 24 hours a day, 7 days a week at 813-444-7435.
+Contact us at 813-444-7435.